Collections And Charge-Off Accounts Guidelines On Home Mortgages

 Collections And Charge-Off Accounts Guidelines On Government And Conventional Loans

 Collections And Charge-Off Accounts Guidelines above applies to owner-occupant primary mortgage loans on FHA, VA, USDA, and Conventional Loans.
 Borrowers do not have to pay outstanding collections and charged-off accounts to qualify for owner occupant government and conventional loans.
 It does matter on conventional investment property loans.
-There are limits on the amount of collections/charged off accounts you can have on investment property loans.
-If you are told that you do not qualify for a mortgage due to collections and/or charged off accounts by a lender, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+There are limits on the number of collections/charged-off accounts you can have on investment property loans.
+If you are told that you do not qualify for a mortgage due to collections and/or charged-off accounts by a lender, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
 Or email us at email@example.com.
 The Team at Gustan Cho Associates Mortgage Group is available 7 days a week, evenings, weekends, and holidays.
 Gustan Cho Associates are also experts in non-QM and alternative financing mortgage programs.
 We are one of the very few lenders that offer one day out of bankruptcy and foreclosure non-QM home mortgages.
 Our 12-month bank statement mortgage loans for self-employed borrowers with no income tax returns required is one of our most popular loan programs.
 There are no maximum loan limits on non-QM loans.
 There is no private mortgage insurance required on non-QM loans.